Tiny-Earth/DemoSite/site/src/revisited.md

 ## Leaving Yourself a Trail of Breadcrumbs

 Below is a summary of the main considerations for scientific teaching to support your ongoing growth and iteration of the course over time.
-As you complete the STC, make note of which of the following next steps you want to complete so you have a trail of “bread crumbs” to guide your way to when it’s time to return to your scientific teaching path.
+As you review what you've learned from the STC, identify which steps you will take next.
+This will help you create a “breadcrumb” trail to guide you on your path to scientific teaching.

 ### For You as the Instructor

 - What are your next steps to build out your course?
-    - Finish and align learning objectives, activities, and assessments
+    - Finish and align learning objectives, assessments, and activities
     - Create detailed instructional materials to support them
     - Work on inclusive learning environment
     - Work on overall course structure